cilium/cilium/Documentation/contributing.rst

    ``git checkout master``, ``cd contrib/release/``, ``GITHUB_TOKEN=xxxx ./relnotes --markdown-file=~/NEWS.rst v1.0.0-rc2..``
-6. Manually merge the generated file ``~/NEWS.rst`` into ``NEWS.rst`` in the Cilum repository and add the title section with the corresponding release date.
+6. Manually merge the generated file ``~/NEWS.rst`` into ``NEWS.rst`` in the Cilium repository and add the title section with the corresponding release date.
 7. Create a pull request with all changes above, get it merged into the development branch of the to be released version.